 Patricia Taylor, a Director of the Company and a Consultant with William Fry solicitors, who provide legal services to the Company.
-Fees in respect of the former Company Secretary for the prior reporting period are detailed in Note 13 of the financial statements.
-Legal services fees of US\$36,700 (31 January 2023: US\$73,551) were paid to William Fry during the financial year, which are included in legal fees in Note 13; and legal services fees payable to William Fry at the financial year end date amounted to US\$6,600 (31 January 2023: US\$10,000) which are included in "Sundry payables" in Note 5.
+Legal services fees of US\$23,194 (31 January 2024: US\$36,700) were paid to William Fry during the financial year, which are included in legal fees in Note 13; and legal services fees payable to William Fry at the financial year end date amounted to US\$NIL (31 January 2024: US\$6,600) which are included in "Sundry payables" in Note 5.